 Seismic reports show continuous mild activity

 with occasional lava fountaining.
 Explosions dwindle to about one-third

-At this point, 80% of Baños' residents have returned
+At this point, eighty percent of Baños's residents have returned

 to their homes.
 The tourism industry has re-established itself as